gijitsu/AnimageAPI/README.md

 # AnimageAPI

 This is an open-source API that allows developers to fully integrate its main feature in converting raw photos to anime pixelated output which uses the AnimeGANS model created by Tachibana Yoshino.
+This API will be fully developed in Flask Framework in order to utilize the pre-built functionalities of the AnimeGANS.
+In the section below will be listed a list of endpoints that this API has to offer to ensure that it provides a fully functionality features in the creation of a fully large scale system via mobile and web-based system.
+Moreover, this API will be having routes for Authentication, Conversion and BGRemovalConversion